-The SIIBS curriculum mirrors a traditional MBA curriculum and introduces fundamental concepts of business including marketing, leadership, strategy, and management, using case studies from the University of Pennsylvania’s famous Wharton School of Business and other top MBA programs.
-SIIBS students take the following courses:
+The first three weeks of the IMP curriculum mirror a traditional MBA curriculum and introduce fundamental concepts of business including marketing, leadership, strategy, and management, using case studies from the University of Pennsylvania’s famous Wharton School of Business and other top MBA programs.